 We sealed the Beast, prohibited knowledge of the soul, and connected the world via Keystones and Keymen, but time is long and humans are foolish, fickle creatures.
 Many Keymen were lost and the Keystones completely forgotten.
 And then, he, Allant who didn’t know his place, awakened the Old Beast again.

 Fragment scraped off Keystones that dot various areas.
 Transfers the user to the Lynchpin Temple.

 Even though the Keymen once entrusted the Keystones to lesser men’s leaders, they were eventually forgotten and occasionally gnawed on by rats.

 For one, the last Monumental has saved various people, transporting both the living and dead to the Nexus so they can help slay the demons or assist in some other manner.
 The Monumental acknowledges that eternally imprisoning people there if they don’t might earn her their antipathy, but she is willing to be hated if it means the world is saved.
 And while the Crestfallen Warrior chides her people’s audacity to make innocents work to clean up what was originally their mistake, she at least tries to support us to the best of her ability.
 Aside from gifting the Blue Eye Stone and Friend’s Ring for our cooperation, she also sets up the pantheon on the uppermost floor.
-This Hall of Fame enshrines the souls of every demon slayer, letting memory of our achievements live on if not our being.
+This Hall of Fame enshrines the souls of every demon slayer truly gone, letting memory of our achievements live on if not our being.
 And if the world is saved, we elect to replace her as the soul shouldering the world, proving that her people’s sacrifice had not been in vain.

 Have you been to the Hall of Fame chamber above here?
 The souls of demon slayers who had fought the same as you are enshrined there.
 Eventually your soul too will be enshrined there.
 That’s all we can do now.
-For the heroes who’ve toughed battles due to our sins.
+For the heroes who have toughed battles due to our sins.